-Also parodied in an episode of NewsRadio where Beth slaps Bill upon news that Mr. James's air balloon has gone down.
+Parodied in an episode where Beth slaps Bill upon news that Mr. James's air balloon has gone down.
 Bill says, "No, see, I'm supposed to hit you."

 In another episode this is parodied when Catherine says this to Bill and then slaps him.
-Bill complains because he was completely calm at the time.
+Bill complains because he was completely calm at the time and Catherine replies that she believes in preventive medicine.
 Catherine regularly slaps any of the male characters who annoy her.